alvinpiter/competitive-programming/Codeforces/edu073/editorial.md

 * The difference is 0, then we can extend current fence 1 time.
 * The difference is 1, then we can extend current fence 1 or 2 times.
 * The difference is > 1, then we can extend current fence 1 time.

+With above observation, with can solve it with dynamic programming dp[i][k] -> minimum cost to build the first i fence such that the i-th fence is extended k times and there are no two neighboring fence with same height.